PITTSBURGH MUSIC - ARCHIVAL MATERIAL

 Box of Manuscripts, Tapes, Miscellaneous Papers and Photos

-- Brown envelope (6X9) containing letters and two cassette tapes of music by Chester MacKee in which he is the piano accompanist for tenor Robert Gearinger.
+- Brown envelope (6X9) containing letters and four cassette tapes (and CD copies) of music by Chester MacKee in which he is the piano accompanist for tenor Robert Gearinger.

 - Folder of correspondence from Richard L. Fisher to Kathryn Logan.
 Includes photos of Chester MacKee and various friends.